kubernetes-sigs/gateway-api/geps/gep-1713/index.md

     sectionName: second
 ```

-For instance, the following `HTTPRoute` attemps to attach to a listener defined in the parent `Gateway` using the sectionName `foo`.
+For instance, the following `HTTPRoute` attempts to attach to a listener defined in the parent `Gateway` using the sectionName `foo`.
 This is not valid and the route's status should reflect that.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1beta1